 Post-Office Time Deposits (POTD) is a short-term investment scheme formulated by India Post.
 This scheme is especially very popular in rural and remote areas of India.
 POTD comes with a tenure of 1 year, 2 years, 3 years and 5 years.

 Post Office Time Deposit is quite similar to a Bank FD.
 Minors above the age of 10 years can also get their accounts opened and invest in this scheme.
 If you opt for a 5 year Time deposit, you will be able to avail the tax benefits under Section 80C of the IT Act, 1961.
-The interest rates in this scheme ranges from 5.50 – 6.70%.
+The interest rates in this scheme range from 5.50 – 6.70%.

 7. National Savings Certificate (NSC)

 NSC is a tax-saving short-term investment scheme which can be purchased from any post office.
 This scheme gives fixed returns.
-Being a government backed scheme, it also carries low risk which is why it is usually preferred by risk-averse investors or the ones willing to diversify their investments through fixed return instruments.
+Being a government-backed scheme, it also carries low risk which is why it is usually preferred by risk-averse investors or the ones willing to diversify their investments through fixed return instruments.

 Interest rates for National Savings Certificate are subject to periodic changes as per the decisions communicated by the Finance Ministry.
 The applicable NSC interest rate for Q1 FY 2020-21 (April to June) is 6.8% (for 5 year NSC).
 If you invest in the 5 year National Savings Certificate, you can also avail tax benefits under Section 80C of the IT Act.
 However, the interest income will be taxable.